AdoptOpenJDK/openjdk-docker/README.md

     - Windows Server Core (ltsc2016 and 1809): Release
 * [Unofficial Images](https://hub.docker.com/u/adoptopenjdk) are maintained by AdoptOpenJDK and updated on a nightly basis.
 Supported OSes and their versions and type of images are as below.
   - Linux
+    - AlmaLinux (8.4): Release, Nightly and Slim
+    - AlmaLinux-Minimal (8.4): Release and Nightly
     - Alpine (3.13): Release, Nightly and Slim
     - CentOS (7): Release, Nightly and Slim
     - ClefOS (7): Release, Nightly and Slim